What Is the Economic Cost of Houston Rail Crossing Blockages?

 What does a single blockage event actually cost?

-During morning peak (7–9 AM), a 20-minute blockage at Cavalcade Street can idle 50+ vehicles.
-At $0.85/minute per vehicle, that is $850 in idle costs alone.
+During peak (1 PM7 PM), a 49-minute blockage at Post Oak Southbound Frontage can idle 50+ vehicles.
+At $0.85/minute per vehicle, that is $2,083 in idle costs alone.
 For fleets running port appointments, add $150–$300 in missed-window penalties per affected truck.
 A single event can cost a mid-size drayage operation $1,500–$3,000 before the crossing reopens.

 What is the annual cost across all monitored crossings?